 The Free Trade Agreement covers trade in industrial products, including fish and other marine products, and processed agricultural products.
-In addition, individual EFTA States and Tunisia concluded bilateral agreements on basic agricultural products, which form part of the instruments creating the free trade area.
+In addition, individual EFTA States (Iceland, Norway and Switzerland) and Tunisia concluded bilateral agreements on basic agricultural products, which form part of the instruments creating the free trade area.

 The Agreement also includes provisions relating to the elimination of other trade barriers as well as trade-related disciplines including rules of competition, state monopolies and subsidies.
 Moreover, the Agreement contains provisions on the protection of intellectual property, investment, services, current payments and capital movements, government procurement, economic co-operation and institutional and procedural matters.
 The Agreement establishes a Joint Committee which supervises its application and provides for binding arbitration.

 The Agreement consists of ten Chapters, 46 Articles, six Annexes and one Record of Understanding.
 The Agreement covers the following main subjects: